The Convenient Deaths associated with the JFK Assassination Part 2

 what they said.
 It would be very curious were the CIA to make something up,

-and then when I look for flaws in your argument I see the exact same flaw that
+and then when I look for flaws in your argument I see the exact same flaw

 the CIA supposedly made up, even though I looked at it totally independently